Influencer spotlight: Manolo Padron and Tessa John Connor

-Curating a beautiful Instagram feed might look effortless, but that's what makes these influencers so good at what they do.
-Obviously Social sat down with two of our favorites, @manolopadron and @afroista, to talk about how their accounts got started, where they want to go from here, and how to make it as an influencer in this big ol' social-obsessed world.
+Obviously Social sat down with @manolopadron and @afroista, to talk about how their accounts got started, where they want to go from here, and how to make it as an influencer in this big ol' social-obsessed world.

 If you're looking for a beautiful and natural lifestyle account, look no further.
 Tessa's flair and eye for natural beauty will have you hooked.

 OS: Looking back at day 1, when you first created your Instagram account, did you ever think that it would grow as much as it did?
 What was the turning point for you that made you want to monetize your Instagram feed?

 Tessa: My first account on IG was solely used to edit my photos for FB, I had no idea that I was creating a feed.
 During this time I wasn't privy to the natural hair community, and began to notice that people were using this platform, to share their message, or show themselves.
 I decided to create a page due to a picture that went viral.
 The beginning of Afroista was more than just about my hair.
 My intention has been to create content that reflects my lifestyle, share tools and knowledge.
 To have the ability to reach and make connections with others has been humbly motivating.
 Through developing my voice, I have questioned if this was a fleeting hobby, or I would take my brand to the next level.

 Manolo: When I first started, Instagram was very different.
 I just wanted to post about my lifestyle.
 I feel like, today, my feed is similar but my lifestyle has changed dramatically.
 I definitely did not expect it to transform into what it is today nor did I know that Instagram was going to become as popular as it is now.
 My snapchat (@manolopadron) today is what my Instagram was 4 years ago.
 I’m not curating a perfect image, just being more ridiculous and silly.